 - If a person enjoys athletic activities such as skiing, basketball or golf and has experienced a spinal chord injury, we can teach them to use adaptive equipment to allow them to continue these leisure activities.

-Community Reintegration is an important part of our treatment.
-The purpose of recreation outings (Rehab) is to give the patients an opportunity to practice what they have been working on in therapy out in the community (i.e. car transfers, walking community distances, problem solving, safety awareness, communication, utilizing positive recreational opportunities in the community).
+Community reintegration is an important part of treatment.
+The purpose of recreational outings is to give patients the opportunity to practice what they have learned in therapy.
+Examples include car transfers, walking community distances, problem solving, safety awareness, communication, and awareness and use of positive recreational opportunities in the community.